When Should I File For A Divorce?

 At V. Freitas Law, PLLC, we would like to offer you the following practical guidelines to help you determine if you should file a divorce or wait.
 Since no two circumstances are ever identical, we recommend you contact us for a consultation on the advisability of starting a divorce action.
 Our many years of experience will prove invaluable in guiding you through this life-changing process.

-Rule #1 is “Safety First”.
-If your spouse is abusive, mentally ill, or an alcoholic or drug addict that presents a danger to the children’s safety?
+Rule #1 is “Safety First.”
+Is your spouse abusive, mentally ill, or an alcoholic or drug addict who presents a danger to the children’s safety?
 If so, you should consider filing very quickly as your primary obligation is to protect yourself and your children from danger or harm.
 The presence of the above issues will impact the parenting plan for your children and may impact support issues as well.

 If Your Spouse Leaves The State, File For Divorce Immediately

 If your spouse just moved with your children to another state, you should file immediately.
 Questions regarding in which state to file are best left to professional attorneys as the laws in the other state might actually be better for you to file under.

 At V. Freitas Law, PLLC, we would be happy to advise you on this and/or assume the entire case for you here in Seattle.
 This should be done immediately because any delay may establish the children’s residency in the other state.

 When Is The Best Time To File Or Speak With A Family Law Lawyer?

 Finally, you need to consider your financial position when deciding the best timing for filing for divorce.
 If you just lost your high-paying job and you provide the financial support for your spouse, this would be an ideal time to file.
 Your income is the basis for determining the amount of child support and spousal maintenance you will be required to pay.